On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

-$E_t$ is the total energy of the lowest state in the solid of the bound electron pair. \end{quote}
+$E_t$ means the total energy of the lowest state of a bound electron pair to which $E_e$ is included. \end{quote}

-To make the situation simpler we assume the absolute zero temperature in the definition of $E_0$ in the above.
-Also to make the meaning of $E_t$ clearer we introduce the energy $E_s <0$ as follows:

-\begin{quote} $E_s$ is the energy of the lowest state of the bound 2-electron system in a specific lattice which is the sum of its electric potential in the lattice and its center-of-mass kinetic energy . \end{quote}

-Now we may write $E_t=E_s+E_i+E_e$.
-One may expect that $E_s$ and $E_i$ may vary greatly from a solid to another.
-Note that $E_t$ depends only on $E_s$ and $E_i$ since $E_e$ is a constant.
+To make it clearer what we mean by $E_t$, let us note that $E_0$ is the minus of the energy needed to bring two electrons in the lowest unoccupied state into the free space.
+Similarly $E_t$ is the minus of the energy needed to bring the electron pair in its lowest state to two free electrons in the vacuum.
+Note that the energy $E_e$ is intrinsic and contributes to the process (assuming $E_e >0$).

-Being a boson the bound 2-electron system is not limited by Pauli exclusion principle.
-Therefore it is possible in some solids that $E_s$ is significantly lower than $E_0$ and $E_i$ is kept at some small enough value while $E_e$ is a small enough constant.
-Then indeed it may happen that $E_t <E_0$.
-If this inequality holds and the temperature $T$ is low enough ($kT << E_0-E_t$) then the bound 2-electron system should be stable in the solid: If the bound electron pair which is in $E_t$ energy state disintegrates, the two electrons should occupy states whose energy is greater than or equal to $\frac{1}{2}E_0$.
-This may not happen since otherwise the energy of the two electron system has increased at least by $E_0 -E_t$.
-This mechanism is similar to the one by which a neutron is stable in a nucleus while it is unstable in the free space.
-Thus we conclude that \begin{quote} If the inequality $E_t<E_0$ holds and the temperature is low enough then the bound 2-electron system may exist stably in the solid. \end{quote}
+An electron which consists a bound pair is not in the competition for the allowed states with other unbound electrons.
+Here the competition originates from the Pauli exclusion principle.
+Therefore it is possible in some solids that the state of the electron pair is low enough so that $E_t$ is lower than $E_0$.
+If the inequality $E_t <E_0$ holds and the temperature $T$ is low enough so that the inequality $kT << E_0-E_t$ may hold, then the bound 2-electron system will be stable in the solid.
+That is, if the bound electron pair which is in $E_t$ energy state disintegrates, the two electrons should occupy states whose energy is greater than or equal to $\frac{1}{2}E_0$.
+This is not allowed since the energy of the two electron system should increase at least by $E_0 -E_t >0$.
+This can be compared to the mechanism which make a neutron stable in a nucleus while it is unstable in the free space.
+Thus we conclude that \begin{quote} If the inequality $E_t<E_0$ holds and the temperature is low enough then the bound electron pair exists stably in the solid. \end{quote}